 Canada is one of 189 countries that have joined together under the World Heritage Convention “to identify, protect, conserve, and present” cultural and natural heritage of outstanding value and make sure it is there for future generations.
 By doing so, Canada has pledged to care for its own World Heritage sites, and avoid deliberate measures that could damage sites in other countries.

 World Heritage properties can be cultural, natural, mixed or ‘cultural landscapes’.
 They can be a series of properties linked together (e.g. the Rideau Canal) or spread over national borders (e.g. Kluane / Wrangell-St Elias / Glacier Bay / Tatshenshini-Alsek).
 Types of Cultural heritage are monuments, groups of buildings, and sites.
 Decisions about inscribing properties onto the World Heritage List are made by UNESCO’s World Heritage Committee.
 The World Heritage Centre in Paris provides advice on the preparation of nominations, raises awareness, organizes the annual meetings, international emergency assistance and coordinates reporting on the condition of the properties.

 Stage 1 – Canada’s Tentative List

 The first step in the process is for Canada to make an inventory of places that have high potential for being selected as World Heritage sites.
-‘The Klondike’ (now called ‘Tr’ondëk–Klondike’) was added to Canada’s Tentative List in 2004.
-The Government of Canada has recently initiated the process to renew the List, issuing a call for nominations in August 2016.
-‘Tr’ondëk–Klondike’ will remain on Canada’s Tentative List while undergoing evaluation.
+‘The Klondike’ (now called ‘Tr’ondëk–Klondike’) was added to Canada’s Tentative List in 2004 and remains on the List, which was renewed by the Government of Canada with new sites added in 2017.

 Stage 2 – The Nomination

 The second step is the preparation and submission of a written nomination according to a specified format.
-Parks Canada Agency International Programs officials have worked with the Tr’ondëk–Klondike team to prepare the nomination, and submitted it to the World Heritage Centre for review in January 2017.
+Parks Canada Agency officials have worked with the Tr’ondëk–Klondike team to prepare the nomination, and submitted it to the World Heritage Centre for review in January 2017.
 The nomination makes the argument that the nominated property has Outstanding Universal Value under World Heritage criteria (iv) and (vi), and identifies the places that illustrate these values.
 The nomination demonstrates the authenticity and integrity of these places, and that a long-term management regime is already in place to maintain them into the future.

 Stage 3 – The Evaluation